pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. attribute:: isClosed

-      ``False (0)`` if document is still open.
+      ``False`` if document is still open.
 If closed, most other attributes and methods will have been deleted / disabled.
 In addition, :ref:`Page` objects referring to this document (i.e. created with :meth:`Document.loadPage`) and their dependent objects will no longer be usable.
 For reference purposes, :attr:`Document.name` still exists and will contain the filename of the original document (if applicable).

       :type: bool